mbrostami/PHPPy/README.md

 8. Copy your PHP project files inside "UniServer/www" folder.
 Now if you run phpmyadmin.pyw with PythonW-Portable.exe you can access to phpmyadmin .
 At least duble click on Start.bat.
 If you need to change default URL you should modify "localhost.pyw" and "phpmyadmin.pyw".

+[ ]  Prevent running multiple mysql proccess correctly with python.